CloudLabsAI-Azure/RTIAD-Workshop/RTAID/Labs/Lab-03.md

     ![A white card with a pen and a red box Description automatically generated](../media/Lab-03/image39.png)

 19. Rename the operation to **Manage_Impressions**.
 Then select **Add all fields** then remove **eventType** and **referrer**.
-Your **Manage fields** transform should look like the following:
+Your **Manage fields** transform should look like the following and save it.

     ![A screenshot of a computer](../media/Lab-03/image40.png)